 A Cross-Site Scripting (XSS) attack is a type of cyber attack that allows an attacker to inject malicious code, typically in the form of a script, into a web page viewed by other users.
 A script can then execute in the victim’s browser and steal sensitive information such as login credentials or even take control of the browser.

 To prevent an XSS attack on your website, properly validate and sanitise user input to ensure it does not contain malicious website code.
-Additionally, using a Content Security Policy (CSP) can help to prevent the execution of unauthorised scripts on a website.
+Additionally, using a Content Security Policy (CSP) can help prevent the execution of unauthorised scripts on a website.

 8. Viruses And Malware